shayal01/shayal01/README.md

 ### Hi there 👋

-I'm a computer engineering graduate student with a passion for deep learning, artificial intelligence, and signal and image processing.
-My technical expertise and strong academic background make me well-suited for tackling complex challenges in these fields.
+I'm Shayal

 ## Education
-I have a Master's degree in Electrical Engineering from Arizona State University (ASU), where I gained experience in a range of programming languages including Python, C/C++, and MATLAB.
+I am pursuing a Master's degree in Computer Engineering from Arizona State University (ASU), where I am gaining experience in a range of programming languages including Python, C/C++, and MATLAB.
 I also completed coursework in advanced topics such as machine learning, neural networks, and digital signal processing.

 ## Skills
 Here are some of the technical skills I bring to the table: